dgatf/sct101ctm/README.md

 # Install Ubuntu Budgie 19.04 on Schneider SCT101CTM

 This document describes the process to install Ubuntu Budgie 19.04 on Schneider SCT101CTM.
 It is required a working installation of Ubuntu to prepare the ISO.
-Installation of regular Ubuntu 19.04 is similar but it goes slow with 2GB RAM
+Installation of regular Ubuntu 19.04 is similar but it is slow with 2GB RAM

 ## Prepare the ISO in a USB stick on a Ubuntu installation